 1 cup (about 1/4 pound) freshly grated Parmigiano-Reggiano cheese

-In a food processor place the basil, olive oil, pine nuts, garlic cloves and salt.
-Process with the knife blade till well blended.
+1. In a food processor place the basil, olive oil, pine nuts, garlic cloves and salt.
+Process with the knife blade until pureed.
 Do not overprocess or allow the basil to heat up.
 Scrape the sides of the bowl during processing.

 OPTIONAL: Instead of freezing with the cheese, omit the cheese and add it instead after thawing the cubes.
 This will give a fresher flavor, but is another step in your preparations.